Clinical Research Award

 One of the awards, the James R. Nethercott Clinical Research Award Fund, honors the memory and achievements of Dr. James R. Nethercott and will provide a clinical research award in the amount of up to $5,000 for young investigators studying occupational dermatology and/or epidemiology of contact dermatitis.

 All monies are to be spent within 18 months of receipt of the award.
 The ACDS does not fund awards to be performed as part of the NIH intramural research program or awards to private foundations without an academic affiliation to dermatology.
 Funding does not support indirect institutional costs including salary as a direct or indirect expense for the principal investigator (e.g. trainee/young investigator or sponsor).
+Budgeted items may include expenses related to research, but may not include items such as software, books, lab materials or meeting registration fees / travel expenses to meetings.
 Under special circumstances funding for travel may be allowed.

 North, Central and South American medical students, residents and fellows, and North, Central and South American dermatologists or investigators within the first five years of their practice, are eligible to apply for these awards.
 Either the applicant or the sponsor must be a member of the American Contact Dermatitis Society.